TheOdinProject/curriculum/getting_hired/preparing_for_job_search/professional_networking.md

 So, how do you tap into the hidden jobs market?
 Through your network.
 If your network sees you as a trusted individual with a particular skill set, you can be sure they will think of you when matching opportunities arise.
 You might ask around about potential jobs and receive a heads up of a new opportunity at someone’s company.
 Better still, you could be recommended for a particular role.
 Many companies give bonuses to staff who refer a candidate that gets hired.
 So, the incentive to network and pass names along goes both ways.

-This is not all to say you should refrain entirely from applying on posted jobs.
+This is not all to say you should refrain entirely from applying to posted jobs.
 These can still be worthwhile to pursue, but we recommend quality over quantity and seeking companies that you find interesting and have core values you identify with.
 You will be better off sending fewer, tailored applications over hundreds of the same application in a shotgun-like approach.
 We cover more on this in the Getting Hired course.

 ### How to build a professional network